 During a live conference call, log in to your account.
 Go to your Meeting Wall and click Web Controls at the top of the page.
 Click Record to start recording.
 Click Record again to stop and save the recording.

-Launch the Desktop App and host an online meeting.
+Launch the desktop app and host an online meeting.
+Start audio, video and screen sharing as desired.
 Click Record on the Meeting Dashboard.
 Click Record again to stop.

 Note: To access recordings, go to your Meeting Wall and click History & Recordings.
 On the next page, you can play, share, download, delete and lock any recordings.
 Use the playback number (listed on your Meeting Wall) to call in and listen to recordings over the telephone.